adbar/trafilatura/README.md

 Going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, **avoiding the noise** caused by recurring elements like headers and footers and by **making sense of the data and metadata** with selected information.
-The extractor is designed to be **robust and reasonably fast**.
 The extractor strikes a balance between limiting noise (precision) and including all valid parts (recall).
 It is **robust and reasonably fast**.

-Trafilatura is [widely used](https://trafilatura.readthedocs.io/en/latest/used-by.html) and integrated into [thousands of projects](https://github.com/adbar/trafilatura/network/dependents>) by companies like HuggingFace and IBM, and research centers at the Allen Institute, Stanford, the Tokyo Institute of Technology, or the University of Munich (LMU).
+Trafilatura is [widely used](https://trafilatura.readthedocs.io/en/latest/used-by.html) and integrated into [thousands of projects](https://github.com/adbar/trafilatura/network/dependents>) by companies like HuggingFace and IBM as well as research centers at the Allen Institute, Stanford, the Tokyo Institute of Technology, or the University of Munich.

 ### Features